National Socialist black metal: Origins in the Norwegian black metal scene

 In the early 1990s, the early Norwegian black metal scene developed black metal into a distinct genre.
-The scene members were fiercely anti-Christian — most generally presented themselves as misanthropic devil-worshipers who wanted to spread hatred, sorrow and evil, though some wrote about pre-Christian Scandinavia and its mythology.
+The scene members were fiercely anti-Christian—most generally presented themselves as misanthropic devil-worshipers who wanted to spread hatred, sorrow and evil, though some wrote about pre-Christian Scandinavia and its mythology.
 Among some members of the scene, the antagonism toward Christianity turned violent, and arson and attempted arson was perpetrated against a number of churches from 1992 through 1995.
 Among the perpetrators were Varg Vikernes of Burzum and Mayhem, Euronymous of Mayhem, Samoth of Thou Shalt Suffer and Emperor, Faust of Thorns and Jørn Inge Tunsberg of Old Funeral, Immortal, and Hades Almighty, some of whom are among the most prominent musicians in the scene.
 In January 1993, Vikernes spoke with a journalist from Bergens Tidende.
 The loft where the interview was conducted was filled with Satanist and Nazi paraphernalia, along with weapons, and Vikernes declared he was at war with Christianity, had already burned eight churches, and would continue his terrorism.

 The violence and misanthropy in the scene also included murder.
-In August 1992, Faust killed a gay man — Magne Andreassen — who had propositioned him in Lillehammer.
+In August 1992, Faust killed a gay man—Magne Andreassen—who had propositioned him in Lillehammer.
 Faust was not caught for a year, despite his actions being an open secret known to many in the scene.
-Many have attributed the murder to homophobia; however, Gaahl, a vocalist from the band Gorgoroth, is now an openly gay man who was voted Gay Person of the Year in 2010 in Bergen, and believes that the killing of Andreassen by Faust had nothing to do with Andreassen's sexuality.
+Many have attributed the murder to homophobia; however, Gaahl, a vocalist from the band Gorgoroth, later came out as an openly gay man who was voted Gay Person of the Year in 2010 in Bergen, expressed belief that the killing of Andreassen by Faust had nothing to do with Andreassen's sexuality.
 Likewise, Faust himself, along with bandmate Ihsahn, have claimed that Andreassen's sexuality was irrelevant, and Faust simply had a murderous impulse.
 In August 1993, Vikernes, with Snorre Ruch from Thorns and Mayhem as an accomplice, killed his bandmate Euronymous and was arrested shortly after.
 Vikernes was convicted in the spring of 1994 for arson, murder, and illegal possession of weapons.
-Vikernes insists that he killed Euronymous in self-defense, although while in prison claimed that it was also because Euronymous was gay and communist.
+Vikernes insists that he killed Euronymous in self-defense, although while in prison, he claimed that it was also because Euronymous was gay and communist.
 Euronymous was interested in communism, even professing to be a Stalinist in 1992, and in the 1980s had participated in the Marxist–Leninist youth group Rød Ungdom, which he later disavowed, but there is no evidence that he was a gay man.
 Despite Vikernes' later claims, the killing is not believed to have been politically motivated, which even Vikernes claimed at first, and is generally thought to have been because of a personal dispute.